informaticmonad/bibframe/model/bfrare.md

 * label: coordinates note
 * refines: <http://bibfra.me/vocab/rare/coordinates>
-* description: Additional information about coordinates, such as coordinates not extending to neat line or prime meridian other than Greenwich.
+* description: Additional information about coordinates, such as coordinates not extending to neat line or prime meridian other than Greenwich
 * value: Literal
 * scope: <http://bibfra.me/vocab/rare>